grimme-lab/qc2-teaching/doc/scf.rst

 .. admonition:: Exercise 7

-   1. Use **F'** = **X**:sup:`T` **FX** and **C** = **XC'** to show that the general and eigenvalue problem and the transformed one are equivalent.
+   1. Use **F'** = **X**:sup:`T` **FX** and **C** = **XC'** to show that the general eigenvalue problem and the transformed one are equivalent.
-   2. write a ``subroutine`` to calculate the symmetric orthonormalizer **X** from the overlap matrix.
+   2. Write a ``subroutine`` to calculate the symmetric orthonormalizer **X** from the overlap matrix.
    3. Make sure that **X**:sup:`T` **SX** = **1** and that you are not overwriting your overlap matrix in the diagonalization.